baillielab/citeswitcher/README_cs.md

 YAML default to leave it as it is
 ADD stripreferences function to remove all confirmed references

+ADD functionality to detect settings in _quarto.yml

 -->

 # Citeswitcher

-A new project, manubot, performs some of the functions of citeswitcher and is under active development.
-If you're just starting out, that's probably a better choice.

 For simple collaboration in academic writing.
-Cite papers as PMID, DOI, bib reference, or whole citation, and citeswitcher will find them and make a common bib file for you, and call pandoc to make a fully referenced pdf, docx or html file.
+Cite papers as PMID, DOI, bib reference, or whole citation, and citeswitcher will find them, make a common bib file for you, and convert them all to the format of your choice.

 # TL;DR

-`python fixcitations.py -f sup-files/test.md -p pdf`
+`python fixcitations.py sup-files/test.md`

-You can cite papers in a plain text document like this [PMID: 24465370] or like this [DOI: 10.1371/journal.pone.0081229] or (if you share a .bib file) like this [@HallNetworkAnalysisReveals2014] or (if you really need to) like this [Hall, David P., Ian J. C. MacCormick, Alex T. Phythian-Adams, Nina M. Rzechorzek, David Hope-Jones, Sorrel Cosens, Stewart Jackson, et al. “Network Analysis Reveals Distinct Clinical Syndromes Underlying Acute Mountain Sickness.”
+You can cite papers in a plain text document like this [PMID: 24465370] or like this [https://doi.org/10.1371/journal.pone.0081229] or [DOI: 10.1371/journal.pone.0081229] or (if you share a .bib file) like this [@HallNetworkAnalysisReveals2014] or (if you really need to) like this [Hall, David P., Ian J. C. MacCormick, Alex T. Phythian-Adams, Nina M. Rzechorzek, David Hope-Jones, Sorrel Cosens, Stewart Jackson, et al. “Network Analysis Reveals Distinct Clinical Syndromes Underlying Acute Mountain Sickness.”
 PLoS ONE 9, no. 1 (January 22, 2014): e81229].

 Citeswitcher will find these and format them properly as citations in the chosen output format.